open-resources/dash_curriculum/README.md

   - What is Plotly and Dash?
 - Acknowledgements

-## Part I: Introduction
+## Part I: Introduction to Dashboards in Dash

 - Summary and overview of this part
-- Learning Objectives
+- Learning Intentions

 ### Chapter 1: What is a dashboard?